Walk ‘n’ roll through the Garden of the Gods in Colorado

 The park attracts 4 million visitors a year with its other-worldly formations.

-There are several hiking trails around the grounds, but not everyone with Parkinson’s is up for that.
+There are several hiking trails around the grounds, but not everyone with Parkinson’s disease is up for that.

 An alternative might be to hang around the very accessible “central garden.”